Best 9 Datto RMM Alternatives For MSPs (2026)

 LogicMonitor Logo

-Customers highlight the balance between powerful analytics and usable design.
+Users highlight the balance between powerful analytics and usable design.
 DevOps teams appreciate how AI-driven insights help them focus on improving operations rather than chasing alerts.
-The end-to-end visibility across systems gets consistent praise for speeding up performance tuning.
+End-to-end visibility across systems gets consistent praise for speeding up performance tuning.
+Something to be aware of is that initial setup feels complex, and advanced customization like complex dashboards or custom data sources requires scripting knowledge.

 Strengths